 RUNNER UP: Rocketman

 Remember that scene in Jurassic Park when Robert Muldoon thinks he has one of the raptor’s cornered but is suddenly and fatally caught off guard by the other raptor who’s gotten the jump on him?
 “Clever girl” That’s exactly the way I felt coming out of Brightburn, which both shocked and terrified this lifelong Superman fan.
 What if the boy from another planet (i.e. Clark Kent) didn’t turn out to be good after all?
 What if Superman didn’t become a hero but instead proved to be more sinister?
 What if a teenager with devastating super powers used them to rebel against his adopted parents and wreak havoc on anyone who stood in his way… or anyone he simply didn’t like?
 Brightburn makes the red Kryptonite episodes of Smallville look like minor tantrums, and the aftermath of Brightburn’s fury is truly horrifying to behold.
 And the award for the film I didn’t see coming goes to… Brightburn.

 AWARD: Just Enjoy the Ride

 RUNNER UP: A Beautiful Day in the Neighborhood

-Danny Boyle’s Beatles-inspired fantasy barely holds its suspension of disbelief in creating a modern world stripped of The Beatles influence, but it’s the kind of movie you don’t have to overanalyze or overthink.
+Danny Boyle’s Beatles-inspired fantasy barely maintains my suspension of disbelief in creating a modern world stripped of The Beatles influence, but it’s the kind of movie you don’t have to overanalyze or overthink.
 You can just enjoy the ride, sing along, and get lost in the wonder of The Beatles music and the charm of the film’s main characters.
-And, Ed Sheeran, we’ll forgive you for “Hey, DUDE.”
-And the award for the most genuinely entertaining, while still imperfect, film of the year goes to… Yesterday.
+Ed Sheeran, we’ll forgive you for “Hey, DUDE.”
+And the award for the most entertaining, though imperfect, film of the year goes to… Yesterday.